thruthesky/phone_sign_in/README.md

 Note that, when the user signed as a phone number, he cannot link with another phone number credential.
 To know more about it, refer Firebase Auth documents.

+## isPhoneNumberRegistered

+When `linkCurrentUser` is set to true, this callback function must be set and return true if the phone number is already in use.